Superstars (American TV program)

-Overview
+Origin

+The idea was developed by 1948 and 1952 Olympic figure skating champion Dick Button.
+He shopped the idea to all three US television networks, and ABC bought it as a special for the winter of 1973.
+The first Superstars competition was held in Rotonda West, Florida in February 1973.

 Bob Seagren, an Olympic pole vault gold medalist, was the first winner.
 However, it was heavyweight champion boxer Joe Frazier who nearly stole the show.
 In the very first event, the 50 meter swimming heats, Frazier nearly drowned, and only after he was retrieved from the pool did he admit to commentators that he didn't know how to swim.
 When a reporter asked him why he tried the race, Frazier replied, "How was I to know I couldn't unless I tried it?"
-He also famously opined, "That Mark Spitz," (who had won several gold medals for swimming at the 1972 Olympics) "is a tough muthafucker!"
+He also famously opined, "That Mark Spitz," (who had won seven gold medals for swimming at the 1972 Olympics) "is a tough muthafucker!"

-Spin-offs included a women's version of the show, and a Superteams version, where the two World Series and Super Bowl teams each faced off (except that the owner of the New York Yankees at the time prohibited his players from competing, so in years where the Yankees were in the World Series, their league's runner-up competed instead), with the winners competing in the finals.
+Spin-offs included a women's version of the show, and a Superteams version, where the two World Series and Super Bowl teams each faced off (except the New York Yankees, whose owner at the time, George Steinbrenner, prohibited his players from competing, so in years where the Yankees were in the World Series, their league's runner-up competed instead), with the winners competing in the finals.
 There were also brief runs of versions for celebrities and for juniors, where each state's Department of Education was asked to nominate one high school, and those schools each sent one boy and one girl to qualifying rounds, with the final aired on TV.

 The show remained popular in the 1970s, but ratings declined and the last edition produced by ABC came in 1984.
 NBC Sports picked up the program the next year and carried it from 1985 to 1990.
 ABC took the show back in 1991, and broadcast it through 1994.
 During a three-year period (1991–1993) the event was held in Cancun, Mexico.
 The competitions were held in different areas of Cancun Palace and Melia Cancun hotels.
 During that period former great NFL players Frank Gifford, Dan Dierdorf and Lynn Swann worked as commentators of the Superstars Tournament.

 There was no American version for three years (1995–1997); then ABC revived the show in 1998 and broadcast it through 2002.
 CBS Sports picked up the show the next year.

 Several athletes won the event two or more times.
 Among them: